ErikNgigi/alx/content/more/about.md

 Should you seek a Linux specialist whose fervor for free software is complemented by a reservoir of technical competencies, your search concludes here.
 Together, we can craft tailor-made solutions to address your organizational requirements with efficacy.
 For an in-depth overview of my professional trajectory, please refer to my [LinkedIn](https://www.linkedin.com/in/erik-ngigi) profile.
 You can also access my comprehensive [resume](/documents/Curriculum-Vitae.pdf) for a detailed professional background.

 I maintain a blog focused primarily on my exploits in software development and DevOps.
 This platform is replete with an array of how-to guides, tutorials, and insights drawn from my personal project undertakings.
 If you wish to initiate contact, please direct your emails to [ericmosesngigi@gmail.com](mailto:ericmosesngigi@gmail.com)

+---

+## Professional IT Certification

+- **AWS Cloud Practitioner** *(Ongoing)*
+  - *Expected Completion Date:* September 2023
+  - **Description:** This certification from Amazon Web Services (AWS) validates my understanding of cloud concepts, AWS services, and the basics of cloud computing.
+It demonstrates my commitment to staying up-to-date with the latest cloud technologies and my ability to leverage AWS services to design and deploy scalable solutions.

+- **CompTIA A+**
+  - *Date of Completion:* June 2022
+  - **Description:** This certification covers essential IT operational roles and technical support.
+It verifies my knowledge in areas such as hardware, networking, mobile devices, operating systems, and security.
+With CompTIA A+, I have demonstrated competence in maintaining and troubleshooting various devices and systems.

+- **Microsoft Certified: Azure Fundamentals**
+  - *Date of Completion:* August 2021
+  - **Description:** This certification confirms my foundational knowledge of Microsoft Azure cloud services.
+It showcases my understanding of Azure services, cloud concepts, Azure pricing, SLA, and lifecycle, empowering me to work effectively with Microsoft's cloud platform.

+- **Certified Information Systems Security Professional (CISSP)**
+  - *Date of Completion:* December 2020
+  - **Description:** CISSP is a globally recognized certification in the field of information security.
+It validates my expertise in designing, implementing, and managing security programs and practices.
+This certification underscores my commitment to ensuring robust security measures across IT systems.

+- **Oracle Linux OCA**
+  - *Date of Completion:* July 2020
+  - **Description:** The Oracle Linux OCA certification demonstrates my proficiency in working with Oracle Linux systems.
+It validates my ability to perform essential administrative tasks such as installation, configuration, and troubleshooting.
+This certification highlights my expertise in Linux-based environments and my dedication to optimizing system performance.

+These certifications collectively showcase my commitment to professional development and my diverse skill set in various areas of IT, including cloud computing, security, and Linux administration.
+As technology continues to evolve, I am enthusiastic about expanding my knowledge and contributing to innovative solutions in the IT industry.